biicode/docs/getting-started/helloworld-node.rst

 2. Run
 ------

-Now, you can run your main file and run it with the ``bii node:run`` command.
+Now, you are ready to run your —yet— simple program using the ``bii node:run`` command.

 .. code-block:: bash